American English (Indo-European)

 Celex Narrow | LearningData.txt | Features.txt |

-Simulation details for English celex broad
+Simulation details for English no_cv

 Iteration | Learning Data produced | Features produced | Inseparability | New Segments added | Segments removed |